grantmcwilliams/PlexForBoxee/README.md

 Manual Install Instructions
 ---------------------------

 *Option 1*
+* Navigate to Apps -> Repositories on your Boxee
+* Click the + button on the top right to add the PlexforBoxee repository - http://grantmcwilliams.com/plexforboxee
+* Browse the PlexforBoxee repository and add the Plexee App
+* Manual configure Plexee using the Plexee app
+** Enter the IP address of your Plex Media Server
+** Enter the port number of your Plex Media Server (default is 32400)

+*Option 2*
 * If you have root access to your Boxee (via Boxee+hacks - http://boxeeplus.com) - copy the plexee app into /data/.boxee/UserData/apps

-*Option 2*
+*Option 3*
 * If you have a closed device - then you'll need to get a developers certificate for your device.
 * Login to your boxee account at http://www.boxee.tv
 * Go to the Developer section and follow the process to get a certificate